QuickBooks Self-Employed Canada: Your Exit Manual

 Step 3: Your Replacement Options

-Here is an honest look at what is available to Canadian sole proprietors after QBSE:
+Here is an honest look at what is available to Canadian sole proprietors who are leaving QBSE:

 | Option | Best for | Canada-specific? |